-In App Service (Web Apps, API Apps, or Mobile Apps), an app always runs in an App Service plan.
+An app service always runs in an App Service plan.
 In addition, Azure Functions also has the option of running in an App Service plan.
 An App Service plan defines a set of compute resources for a web app to run.
 These compute resources are analogous to the server farm in conventional web hosting.
 One or more apps can be configured to run on the same computing resources (or in the same App Service plan).

 When you create an App Service plan in a certain region (for example, West Europe), a set of compute resources is created for that plan in that region.
 Whatever apps you put into this App Service plan run on these compute resources as defined by your App Service plan.
 Each App Service plan defines:

 - Number of VM instances

 - Size of VM instances (Small, Medium, Large)

 - Pricing tier (Free, Shared, Basic, Standard, Premium, PremiumV2, PremiumV3, Isolated, IsolatedV2)